onetwopunch/forseti-security/_docs/_latest/develop/test/end-to-end-testing/run-test-suite.md

 ---
-title: Run Test Suite
+title: Run The Test Suite
 order: 045
 ---

 # {{ page.title }}

-This page describes how to run the end-to-end test suite for your Forseti contributions on your local development environment.
+This page describes how to run the end-to-end test suite for your Forseti contributions on your local dev environment.

 ## Set up your development environment and run the test suite

 - Create a new project in the organization.
 - Terraform uses an IAM Service Account to deploy and configure resources on behalf of the user.
-You can run the [helper script](https://github.com/terraform-google-modules/terraform-google-project-factory/blob/master/helpers/setup-sa.sh) to create the Service Account, grant the necessary roles to the Service Account, and enable the necessary APIs in the project.
+You can create the Service account, and grant the necessary roles to the Service Account manually or by running a helper script.

+### Create Service Account by running the helper script:
 - In order to execute this script, you must have an account with the following list of permissions:
 * resourcemanager.organizations.list